inators/bugerator/tags/1.1.6/readme.txt

 * Has all of the features I could think of and fixed all the bugs that I could find

 == Upgrade Notice ==

-= 1.1.7 =

-Backup bugerator.css file before updating if you customized it.
-Couple bug fixes.

 = 1.1.6 =